Homepage > Education and Learning > Schools > Find a School > School Search

 Please contact the SENCo for concerns related to SEND:

-The SEN governor is Mr Kevin Brammer.
+The SEN governor is Mrs Z Piaszyk.
 The role of the governor is to:

-Help raise awareness of SEND issues at LG meetings.
+Help raise awareness of SEND issues at LGB meetings.

 Monitor the quality and effectiveness of SEND provision in the school.